MARTIMM/HikingCompanion/README.md

   * Start project

 ## Test version changes on Android
-Versions of mobile devices will change slower because not every version will be directly tested on the device.
-The application version is that of the changes above to get an idea which level is available for the devices.
+Versions of mobile devices will change slower because not every version is directly tested on the device.

 | Android App Version | Application Version | Android Api Version |
 |---------------------|---------------------|---------------------|